 “Six months is a long time,” he said.
 “We haven’t experienced overnight success.
 We don’t want that.
 But a lot of things have turned around very quickly.”

-“Troubadour” (out Tuesday on Stones Throw Records) captures The Stepkids at a different, more precarious point in their career: it is meditative, wistful — a 10-track album that documents the travails of life on the road, the arbitrary demands of the music industry, the self-doubt that defines the life of a professional entertainer.
-“Insecure Troubadour,” the spiritual nucleus of the LP, encapsulates the latter feeling.
+“Troubadour” (out Tuesday on Stones Throw Records) captures The Stepkids at a different, more precarious point in their career: It is meditative, wistful — a 10-track album that documents the travails of life on the road, the arbitrary demands of the music industry and the self-doubt that wracks a professional entertainer.
+“Insecure Troubadour,” the spiritual nucleus of the LP, encapsulates those emotions.

 “It’s about traveling the world and telling stories, but then having to convince yourself that you’re nothing special for your own ego to survive,” Gitelman told Spin recently.

-As is The Stepkids M.O., those themes are cloaked in a dazzling patchwork of musical styles: funk, jazz, psychedelia, R&B, hip hop, soul, soft rock.
-It is characterized by the same dusty-fingered, crate-digging tendencies that propelled The Stepkids’ self-titled debut.
-But, as Gitelman explained, the band is beginning to find a balance between the past and the present.
+Those themes are cloaked in a dazzling patchwork of musical styles: funk, jazz, psychedelia, R&B, soul and soft rock.
+It is characterized by the genre-defying tendencies of The Stepkids’ self-titled debut LP.
+But, as Gitelman explained, the band is starting to strike a balance between the past and the present.

-Listening to “Troubadour,” one can’t help but wonder which direction the band might go in next.
-Given their newfound embrace of success, how about bombastic hip hop?
-Gitelman, who “used to look down on the excessive lyrics” that suffuse the world of mainstream rap, came to realize that he has “a lot in common, philosophically,” with artists like Rick Ross, Lil Wayne and Drake (“Started From the Bottom” certainly resonates with The Stepkids’ experience).
+One can’t help but wonder which direction the band might go in next.
+How about radio rap?
+Gitelman, who “used to look down on the excessive lyrics” that paint the world of mainstream hip hop, realized that he has “a lot in common, philosophically,” with artists such as Rick Ross, Lil Wayne and Drake. (“Started From the Bottom” certainly resonates with The Stepkids’ experience.)